JS-Koning/thesis_data/README.md

 Code generated during thesis

 This code is definitly unpolished.
 I however believe that in 2023 we should not be putting large pieces of code in appendices anymore, and a online enviroment is more suited.

+It also hides extremly inefficient coding way better.